-Allowing the client to utilize the same system and providing templates for the consumer facing portal
+- The client can utilize the same system with templates for the consumer facing portal as well

 Telecom enterprises are urgently driving their digital transformation to stay relevant for their customers.
 Whether it's revamping in-store price tags, to analyzing and fixing customer churn, to diversifying revenue streams with telecom APIs - there's a lot to be done.
 And an expert technology partner is key to making this possible.

 Srijan is working with global telecom enterprises to drive digital growth.
 Let's start the conversation and explore how we can help achieve your business goals.